EBI-Metagenomics/assembly-analysis-pipeline/docs/output.md

 └── gff
 ```

 As these results are per-assembly, most of the outputs use an assembly ID as a prefix.
-For the purposes of this documentation, we are using the run ID `ERZ12345`.
+For the purposes of this documentation, we are using the assembly ID `ERZ12345`.

 ### qc